Isotta Fraschini Tipo 6 LMH-C: Competition history

 The Tipo 6 LMH Competizione officially debuted at the 2024 Qatar 1812 km.
 As the most budget-limited team on the Hypercar grid that year, the car was down on pace from the rest of the Hypercar field.

 At Le Mans, the car ran a clean race and managed to finish, though it was down on pace, finishing 7 laps down on the next-best placed Hypercar.
 Thanks to its reliability, however, only encountering a few issues, it beat fellow series newcomers BMW and Alpine, due to the latter's mechanical issues and accidents, which left the Isotta Fraschini in 14th.
 In São Paulo, the car was given the largest BoP boost, and in the hands of Jean-Karl Vernay, the car leapfrogged from 19th to 15th in the opening laps.
 Vernay retained the position for the first 30 minutes although the car ultimately retired with an engine failure.

 Prior to the 2024 Lone Star Le Mans, Isotta Fraschini announced their withdrawal from the 2024 FIA World Endurance Championship on 21 August 2024 due to a dispute with Duqueine, but stressed that they expect to return to the WEC in 2025.
 They also stated that they would be restructuring their motorsport programme and re-allocating their resources to expanding their road car division.

+In 2026, Isotta Fraschini entered a partnership with High Class Racing, with the aim of entering the car in the 2026–27 Asian Le Mans Series and a potential return to the 24 Hours of Le Mans.